CHALLENGE - Highly efficient use of hot gas and waste heat in air/water heat pumps for plus-energy buildings and quarters

 Large-volume buildings in densely populated urban quarters will become increasingly important in the "city of the future".
 However, they show characteristics that make it difficult or impossible to meet the efficiency criteria of Plus Energy buildings with state-of-the-art heating and cooling solutions.
 In addition to limited areas for the utilization of electrical energy from PV, only air-to-water heat pumps can be used in large numbers due to lack of suitable other heat sources.
 These are often less energy efficient, emit disturbing noise during operation and create local heat islands.

-CHALLENGE aims to further develop the concept of an air/water heat pump system developed by the consortium in the H2020 project HYBUILD.
-Various innovations shall make sure, that it can be used as heating, cooling and domestic hot water system in densely populated urban areas in large-volume plus-energy buildings or quarters without any negative effects in future.
+Therefore, CHALLENGE aimed to further develop the concept of an air/water heat pump system developed by the consortium in the H2020 project HYBUILD.
+Various innovations should make sure, that it can be used as heating, cooling and domestic hot water system in densely populated urban areas in large-volume plus-energy buildings or quarters without any negative effects in future.

 Project Partners